 Eugene R. Sullivan is a retired Federal Judge in Washington D.C. with over 16 years of appellate experience.
 Nominated by President Reagan and confirmed by the Senate, Judge Sullivan was installed as a Federal Judge in 1986.
 In 1990, President Bush named him the Chief Judge of the U.S. Court of Appeals (AF).
 In 2002, he was elevated to Senior Status.
-When not recalled to active Court service, Judge Sullivan is a partner in the D.C.
+When not recalled to active Court service, Judge Sullivan is Senior Counsel at the D.C.
 Law firm of Freeh Sporkin & Sullivan LLP.

 Born in St Louis, Missouri, Judge Sullivan graduated from the United States Military Academy, West Point, New York, where he was a member of the Cadet Honor Committee (elected by his class) and the varsity lacrosse team.
 Following graduation, he served in the Army for five years and qualified as a tanker, an Airborne Ranger, a Ranger Instructor and a Jumpmaster.
 He was awarded the Bronze Star, the Air Medal and other decorations in Vietnam.
 Judge Sullivan has been inducted into the U.S. Army Ranger Hall of Fame.